Dram (unit): Ancient unit of mass

 A coin weighing one drachma is known as a stater, drachm, or drachma.
 The Ottoman dirhem (درهم) was based on the Sassanian drachm, which was itself based on the Roman dram/drachm.

 British unit of mass

-The British Weights and Measures Act of 1878 introduced verification and consequent stamping of apothecary weights, making them officially recognized units of measurement.
+The British Weights and Measures Act 1878 introduced verification and consequent stamping of apothecary weights, making them officially recognized units of measurement.
 By 1900, Britain had enforced the distinction between the avoirdupois and apothecaries' versions by making the spelling different: